AmanSah17/Flight_fare_prediction/README.md

 # Flight_fare_prediction
-this repository ontains the necessary files and code for forecasting the fligth fare.
-A number of algorithms are used to best fit the model.
-Everything is discussed in the high_level document , you can download and go through it for your reference.
+this repository contains the necessary files and code for forecasting the flight fare.
+A number of algorithms are used to fit the model best.
+Everything is discussed in the high-level document, you can download and review it.